SUPPORTIVE & PALLIATIVE CARE

-Ask your doctor if you think you can benefit from a visit by the Supportive Care Team.
+Ask your doctor if you think you can benefit from meeting with the Supportive Care Team.
 You don't have to give up any parts of your medical care and you will remain in control of your treatment decisions.

-- Dr. Udai Jayakumar, MD - Medical Director
+- Tanjeev Kaur, MD – Medical Director of the Palliative Care

-The Supportive Care Team provides these types of support and more:
+The Supportive Care Team can provide the following types of support and more:

-Hold family meetings to clarify treatment options and prognosis after talking with the many doctors involved in your care.
+- Hold family meetings to clarify treatment options and prognosis after talking with the doctors involved in your care.

-Help you make decisions about goals of care including feeding tubes, breathing machines, and CPR.
+- Help you make decisions about the goals of your care including feeding tubes, breathing machines, and CPR.

-Provide support for you and your family to cope with changes in daily activities and get the needed support upon going home including homemakers, home health nurses, and hospice (if appropriate and if desired).
+- Provide support for you and your family to cope with changes in daily activities and get the needed support upon returning home, including homemakers, home health nurses, and hospice (if appropriate and if desired).

 Frequently Asked Questions